 Critical Thinking Goals

-Good record keeping and the documentation every little detail is vital to the constant stream of information that goes through a company.
+Good record-keeping and the documentation of every little detail is vital to the constant stream of information that goes through a company.
 Identifying where employees need growth in their organizational and documentational skills can help root out any blind spots in the business.
 This is crucial when it comes to audits or going through the historical record.

 Identify Up-and-Coming Leaders